10 Oldest Universities in the World

 The University of Toulouse was among the first academic establishments in Europe.
 Though Toulouse is a sizable, contemporary city renowned for its history, art, and culture, it has a village-like atmosphere.
 The University of Toulouse has not existed as a single institution since it closed in 1793 due to the French Revolution.
 Université fédérale de Toulouse Midi-Pyrénées (UFTMP) is an organisation of universities and higher education institutions.
 However, other autonomous “successor” universities have taken up the name.

-The school, which taught theology, was established in 1229 due to the Treaty of Paris.
-Later additions included law and medicine.
-The current University of Toulouse was established in 2007 after being divided into three distinct universities in 1969.
-The National Polytechnic Institute of Toulouse and Toulouse Business School are two examples of the institutions under UFTMP that are connected to the University of Toulouse.
-However, it no longer represents a single university.
-A total of 100,674 students have enrolled at the oldest universities in the world.
+The Treaty of Paris led to the establishment of the school, which taught theology, in 1229.
+Law and medicine were later added to the curriculum.
+In 2007, the current University of Toulouse was established after it was divided into three distinct universities in 1969.
+The National Polytechnic Institute of Toulouse and Toulouse Business School are among the institutions under UFTMP that are connected to the University of Toulouse.
+However, it no longer functions as a single university.
+A total of 100,674 students have enrolled at these historic universities.

 University of Naples Federico II